fkutzner/JamSAT/README.md

 ## Using JamSAT

-The JamSAT build produces three artifacts:
+The JamSAT build produces two artifacts:

 * `jamsat` rsp. `jamsat.exe` is JamSAT's frontend, for solving DIMACS-formatted SAT problem instances.
 The problem instances